 75 Startup and VC Terms For Every Funding StageBusiness Advice & Research

-To run a successful startup, you should learn the business lingo and protect your company from risks by getting the right startup coverage.
+To run a successful startup, you should learn the business lingo, you should know all the startup and VC terms.
+Secondly, you should protect your company from risks by getting the right startup coverage.
 As your business progresses through each of the different growth and funding stages, knowing these terms will help you strategize and plan accordingly.

 To help you learn the startup language, we’ve defined 75 common startup and venture capital terms in this visual guide.
 We’ll use a startup example to explain the terms in a more digestible manner.